Cicindela hybrida

 Cicindela hybrida, also known as the northern dune tiger beetle, has a wide distribution in the Palaearctic region.
 Cicindela hybrida hybrida is common in Central Europe, even in artificial habitats.
+In the UK, it is found in heath and dune habitats from April to October and is a medium-sized beetle (12-15mm).

 The species is divided into the following subspecies: